Solar Power in Missouri – Information From White River Valley Electric Cooperative

 Particularly on sunny days when your energy use can be low, your system may produce excess energy that can flow back to the grid and be sold through net metering.

 The price of a solar PV system varies depending on size or generating capacity, quality, and complexity of the system.
 Installation costs depend on the system installed, as well as, home layout and construction.
 An average 4 kW system may cost between $11,000 and $15,000.
-The federal government has a 26% tax credit through 2020, 22% tax credit in 2021, ending in 2022.
+The federal government has a 26% tax credit from 2020 through 2022.
+It will be reduced to 22% in 2023.

 Certified solar PV systems generally are reliable, with a life expectancy of about 30 years.
 Most manufacturers offer 20 to 25-year warranties for panels.
 Other components like inverters may have a shorter life.

 To begin, you can look at factors such as which direction your home faces, the roof’s condition, or sunlight obstructions like trees and other buildings.
 There are other energy savings options if your home isn’t ideal for solar.
 Let us help!
 Solar contractors can provide a more detailed analysis on what to expect.
 WRVEC can also provide helpful information such as use history for a correctly sized unit.

 Before choosing a solar PV system, be sure that your home is in excellent shape; this may include energy efficiency updates or roof repairs.
 Investing in these will provide a faster return on investment and save you from unexpected future costs.
 Research solar PV systems and contractors before investing in a system.
 Get at least three quotes.
 Also, request advice and assistance from WRVEC.
 We have experience working with our solar members and vendors alike, and can provide information to aid in your decision-making.